 If you do not live in one of these communities, click here (http://www.csni.org/our-agencies/) to find the designated area agency that serves your community.

 Residency requirements for Home Assist and participation in Family Resource Center programs vary.

 Funding comes from federal and state funds, grants and private donations.

 Yes, LRCS is registered as a 501 (c) (3) not for profit organization.

 How many people does LRCS employ?

 LRCS employs more than 350 people in full- and part-time positions.

 LRCS’ Main Office, which also houses the Family Resource Center, is located at 719 North Main St., in Downtown Laconia.
 LRCS also has an office in Plymouth, enabling the agency to more closely support the communities located in the northern part of our service area.

 How can I help?

 Glad you asked!
-As a non-profit, our organization relies on donations and Medicaid funds to facilitate our services.
-If you would like to donate, please click here.
+As a community centered non-profit, our organization relies on private and business donations, grants and contracts in addition to Medicaid funds to facilitate our programs and services.
+If you would like to learn more about ‘making a difference’ by donating or volunteering your time or services please click here.